 It’s time to nail the interview!

-Let’s all agree on one thing: job interviews aren’t exactly the most enjoyable things to go through, regardless of what industry you’re entering – but when you’ve gone to the effort of relocating yourself to search for crew work, and you’ve paid good money for multiple training courses and medical certifications, falling at the last hurdle hits even harder.
+Job interviews aren’t the most enjoyable experiences to go through regardless of what industry you’re entering.
+But, when you’ve gone to the effort of relocating yourself to search for crew work, and you’ve paid good money for multiple training courses and medical certifications, falling at the last hurdle hits even harder.

-There are easier jobs to find in the world than a superyacht crew role – we all know that – but the amazing stories, experiences, and testimonials we hear from past and present crew are a testament to how those who put the hard work in, really do reap the rewards.
+There are easier jobs to find in the world than a superyacht crew role – we all know that – but the amazing stories and experiences we hear from past and present crew are a testament to how those who put the hard work in really do reap the rewards.

-You can take a look at our Crew Agents listings here on Yachting Pages, for agencies that can greatly assist in your search for a career in yachting, or browse Crew Training companies for courses you'll need to get into the industry.
+You can take a look at our crew agents listings here on Yachtingpages.com, for agencies that can greatly assist in your search for a career in yachting, or browse crew training companies for courses you'll need to get into the industry.

-We wish all prospective crew the very best of luck, and be sure to join in with your fellow yachties on our social media channels.
+We wish all prospective crew the very best of luck in their job search!